Moisis/Click_N_Ship_vanilla_web/README.md

 ## Getting Started
-To get started with Click 'n Ship, simply visit our website at [](https://click-n-ship-website-chi.vercel.app) From there, you can explore our catalog, create an account, and start adding your favorite items to the cart.
+To get started with Click 'n Ship, simply visit our website at [https://click-n-ship-website-chi.vercel.app](https://click-n-ship-website-chi.vercel.app) From there, you can explore our catalog, create an account, and start adding your favorite items to the cart.

 ## Installation
 No installation is required for using our website.
 It's accessible directly through your preferred web browser.

 ## Usage
-Feel free to navigate through the website, explore different categories, and add items to your cart.
-If you encounter any issues or have suggestions for improvement, please let us know through our [Contact Us](#contact-us) page.
+Feel free to navigate through the website, explore different categories, and view items .

 Thank you for choosing Click 'n Ship !
 Happy shopping!